[?] Subscribe to KHB

 As each section is plumbed apply a minimum of 10 nails (depending on your house framing instructions) to connect each section to the next.
 Use strap-nails to connect each of the top plates.

-Strap nail Installing Frame Anchors
+Installing Framing Anchors

 Install two anchor bolts per frame at points 100mm (4") or less from joists and if possible close to bottom plate ties.
 Using a long auger bit drill down through the bottom plate, flooring, and through the bearer.
 Install threaded bolt, using large flat washers and tighten.
 Interior walls should have at least one anchor bolt and may need a joist noggin to attach to.

-Frame anchor bolt Frame anchor noggin Plumbing Top Plates
+Plumbing Top Plates

 Run a string line along the outside perimeter of the top plates and tighten.
 Attach temporary braces at right angles to studs under the top plates near where each frame joins.
 Manoeuver the frame inward or outward at the top plate until it just touches the string line then hammer home the brace to the floor or an interior wall.